Pensions and life certificates

 Details regarding eligibility and how to apply can be found below.
 You are welcome to email us if you have any further questions about this.

-The above-mentioned guideline has come into effect on 27th April 2021.
+The above-mentioned guidelines came into effect on 27 April 2021.

-According to this guideline surviving spouses of victims of National Socialist injustice who died after the 1st of January 2020 and who, until their death, received on-going benefits under the Federal Compensation Act are entitled to receive financial benefits upon request for a transitional period of nine months after the death of their spouse.
-The amount of these transitional payments is essentially based on the minimum pension under the Federal Compensation Act.
+Under these guidelines, surviving spouses of victims of National Socialist injustice who died after 1st January 2020 and who, until their death, received ongoing payments under the Federal Compensation Act are entitled to receive payments upon request for a transitional period of nine months after the death of their spouse.
+The amount of these transitional payments is based on the minimum pension under the Federal Compensation Act.